canonical/ansible-collection/README.md

-# Ansible Collection - cannonical.maas
+# Ansible Collection - canonical.maas

 Documentation for the collection.